ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/07-packaging-android-screenlets.markdown

 that others can use it.
 Before doing so, you need to configure your `build.gradle` file appropriately for those repositories.
 Use the material or Westeros view set's [`build.gradle`](https://github.com/liferay/liferay-screens/blob/master/android/viewsets/westeros/build.gradle) file as an example.
-After entering your bintray api key, you can execute `gradlew bintrayupload` to upload your project to jCenter.
+After entering your bintray API key, you can execute `gradlew bintrayupload` to upload your project to jCenter.
 Developers can then use your screenlet as any other Android dependency by adding the repository, artifact, groupId, and version to their gradle file.